Postdoctoral Fellowship in Computational Neuroscience of Social Media and Emotion

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity, or national origin, disability status, protected veteran status, or any other characteristic protected by law.

 Caltech has implemented a mandatory vaccination policy effective October 15, 2021, requiring COVID-19 vaccinations for all employees (with Institute-approved exemptions for religious or medical contraindications only).
 At present, an individual is deemed "fully vaccinated" when that person has received, at least 14 days prior, either the second dose in a two-dose COVID-19 vaccine series (e.g., Pfizer or Moderna) or a single-dose COVID-19 vaccine (e.g., Johnson & Johnson).
+Upon eligibility, employees are required to receive the COVID-19 booster as part of the vaccine mandate.
 As a condition of employment, employees must submit official COVID-19 vaccine documentation.
-More information may be found here.
+More information may be found at https://together.caltech.edu.